quantiota/AI-Agent-Host-Tutorial-Videos/README.md

 - **Video 2**: Installing and Using the AI Agent Host

-In this tutorial, we'll dive deeper into the AI Agent Host, a powerful platform designed to host AI agents.
+In this tutorial, we'll dive deeper into the AI Agent Host, a powerful platform designed to host the AI agent.
 We'll guide you through the installation process and demonstrate how to utilize its features, focusing specifically on the Market Data application.
 You'll learn how to access, analyze, and visualize market data using the AI Agent Host.